ibm-cloud-docs/Cloudant/guides/managing_tasks.md

 the results of searching for a list of indexing tasks is a list of JSON objects: one for each of the active tasks found.

-*Example of finding all view indexing tasks by filtering for the `indexer` type:*
+### Example of finding all view indexing tasks by filtering for the `indexer` type

 ```sh
 curl -s "https://$USERNAME:$PASSWORD@$USERNAME.cloudant.com/_active_tasks" | jq '.[] | select(.type=="indexer")'
 ```
 {: codeblock}

-*Example of finding all search indexing tasks by filtering for the `search_indexer` type:*
+### Example of finding all search indexing tasks by filtering for the `search_indexer` type

 ```sh
 curl -s "https://$USERNAME:$PASSWORD@$USERNAME.cloudant.com/_active_tasks" | jq '.[] | select(.type=="search_indexer")'
 ```
 {: codeblock}

-*Example results after searching for view indexing tasks:*
+### Example results after searching for view indexing tasks

 ```json
 {